dojot/docs/source/user_guide.rst

 only one attribute called, let's say, "temperature".
 While creating the device, the user would select its "physical template", let's say *TexasInstr882*, and the 'thermometer' template.
-The user would have also to add translation instructions in order to map the temperature reading that will be sent from the device to a "temperature" attribute.
+The user would have also to add translation instructions (implemented in terms of data flows, build in flowbuilder) in order to map the temperature reading that will be sent from the device to a "temperature" attribute.

 In order to create a device, a user selects which templates are going to compose this new device.
 All their attributes are merged together and